-APC: A Journey to Implosion or Growth?
+APC: A JOURNEY TO IMPLOSION OR GROWTH?

 Even though it was clear that the CECPC’s continuous stay at the Muhammadu Buhari House portends further danger, APC members pretend that all is well with the party.
 While some APC members may pretend, others still live with the horror of Zamfara and Rivers happening all over again.
 If such happened again, it would be the opposition’s biggest gain.
 These fears are founded because the alarm, this time, came earlier.
 The first time could be taken as stupidity, but the second time will be a disaster!

 While one may easily dismiss the PDP’s statement as alarmist, the APC has so much to worry about, and for good reasons.
 The PDP has, technically, not lost power or its old tricks.
 Old habits die hard.
-We saw this in full display in Rivers, Zamfara, and Bayelsa states during the 2019 elections.
+We saw this in full display in Rivers, Zamfara, and Bayelsa States during the 2019 elections.
+The PDP is not ready to campaign for or win people’s votes in 2023.
+This is me being brutally honest.
+It is only banking on APC’s mistakes, misjudgments, or some legal “technicalities.”
+The party is also expecting the APC to implode.
+Most of (if not all) those “imported” into the party from the PDP are cancerous cells with sinister intentions to destroy or weaken the party from within.
+Like the hyena, the PDP is only ready to be a scavenger instead of a hunter.
+While nothing is really wrong with scavenging, feeding off other people’s hard work poses a huge problem.
 The APC would be soundly deluded to think the PDP is interested in winning the 2023 elections by votes.
 The PDP fully expects Rivers, Zamfara, and Bayelsa will all repeat themselves at all levels in 2023, leaving APC to wailing!

 Even though a party with 23 state governors may come across as one that is too big to fall, the PDP does not appear to be leaving any stone unturned in its ambition to “take over” in 2023.
 Having lost two consecutive elections, the PDP has realized that taking a “great fall” from power is always easier than getting back to the top.
 The example of Mexican Partido Revolucionario Institucional (PRI), which held on to power for an uninterrupted 71 years from 1929 to 2000, winning every presidential election, suffices here.
 Though it lost power peacefully in 2000, it had to wait another 12 years to return to power at the national level in 2012.
 So, the thinking that APC may be too big to make such a great fall may have been misplaced.